Electrotactile feedback applications for hand and arm interactions: A systematic review, meta-analysis, and future directions: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{T}{he} afferent nerves provide the central nervous system with various sensory information, which is essential for perceiving the spatiotemporal continuum (i.e., the world) that surround us.
-The glabrous skin of the human hand is innervated by 12 diverse types of afferent fibers, which are responsible for perceiving pain, thermal, kinesthetic, and tactile (e.g., form, texture, skin’s motion, motion of exogenous objects, pressure) sensations~\cite{Johnson2000}.
-This haptic information is considered crucial for facilitating an effective human-machine/computer interaction~\cite{Bach2003,Choi2012, Chouvardas2008,Kaczmarek1991, Pacchierotti2017,Van2009}.
-Indeed, haptic information is needed in human-machine/computer-interaction systems where the user may operate virtual or robotic hands, or simply interact with virtual environments or physical objects in distance, hence, in a wide range of application scenarios,to enrich interaction fidelity of user's awareness, haptic information is required ~\cite{Bach2003,Choi2012,Chouvardas2008,Van2009}.
+The glabrous skin of the human hand is innervated by 12 diverse types of afferent fibres, which are responsible for perceiving pain, thermal, kinesthetic, and tactile (e.g., form, texture, skin’s motion, motion of exogenous objects, pressure) sensations~\cite{Johnson2000}.
+This haptic information is considered crucial for facilitating an effective human-machine/computer interaction~\cite{Bach2003,Kaczmarek1991,Pacchierotti2017,Van2009,Pacchierotti2015b}.
+Indeed, haptic information is needed in human-machine/computer-interaction systems where the user may operate virtual or robotic hands, or simply interact with virtual environments or physical objects in distance.
+Hence, in a wide range of application scenarios, to enrich interaction fidelity of user's awareness, haptic information is required ~\cite{Rahal2020,Abi2019,Chouvardas2008,Pacchierotti2016,Van2009}.

-Knowing that afferent nerves can be stimulated by electric, mechanical, and thermal stimuli, a number of haptic interfaces have been developed to elicit such types of haptic feedback~\cite{Kaczmarek1991,Pacchierotti2017,Chouvardas2008}.
-Although mechanical haptic interfaces are the most common types~\cite{Kaczmarek1991}, the vibrotactile are the ones that have been predominantly developed, evolved, and investigated~\cite{Choi2012,Chouvardas2008,Pacchierotti2017}.
+Knowing that afferent nerves can be stimulated by electric, mechanical, and thermal stimuli, several haptic interfaces have been developed to elicit such types of haptic feedback~\cite{Kaczmarek1991,Pacchierotti2017,Chouvardas2008}.
+Mechanical haptic interfaces are the most common types~\cite{Kaczmarek1991}.
+Specifically, the vibrotactile are those that have been predominantly developed, evolved, and investigated~\cite{Choi2012,Chouvardas2008,Pacchierotti2017,Howard2019,Pacchierotti2015}.
 While contemporary tactile devices appear to be effective, their cost, portability, and wearability remain issues that should be further addressed~\cite{Choi2012,Pacchierotti2017,Maisto2017}.

+To this end, electrotactile interfaces have the advantage of being more portable and wearable due to their actuators' size, as well as benefiting from lower power consumption and manufacturing cost, especially when using a high number of actuators/stimulators (e.g., when stimulating multiple areas)~\cite{Bolanowski1988,Chouvardas2008}.
+Also, its advantageous wearability/portability and lower cost could be further improved by using micromachining means for the fabrication of high-density stimulators~\cite{Chouvardas2008}.